 - The renovation provided an additional 1,900 premium seats and the new press box includes luxury suites, loge boxes, club seats and lounge areas.

 - The southern scoreboard was replaced with a 1940s-era replica, and the north end received new signage with a longer high-definition video board.

 - To accommodate a larger number of sports fan in attendance, the renovation also widened access tunnels and added new pedestrian bridges, concession stands and restrooms.

 - Working closely with the construction manager and architect, we designed an alternative, cost-effective press box expansion that did not require a complex, expensive piled foundation scheme.

-All phases of renovation were implemented in between football seasons requiring fast-track design and construction for each phase.
-The initial configuration of the press box expansion required a complex and expensive piled foundation scheme.
-Working closely with the construction manager and architect, Thornton Tomasetti designed an alternative system that increased the depth of excavation to enable use of mat foundations that integrate the temporary shoring piles into the permanent structure.
-The revised design isn’t just more cost-effective and constructible; it adds an entire level to the concourse, expanding program space without cost increases or schedule delays.
+- The new press box design increased the depth of excavation to enable the use of mat foundations that integrated the temporary shoring piles into the permanent structure, resulting in an entire extra level to the concourse while expanding program space without cost increases or schedule delays.